Feeling Depressed at 36 Weeks Pregnant? You're Not Alone

 You might experience:

-A persistent sad, anxious, or "empty" mood that doesn't lift, no matter what you do.
-It's not just being down for a day—it's a heaviness that colors everything.
+A persistent sad, anxious, or empty mood that doesn't lift, no matter what you do.

-Loss of interest in things you used to enjoy (clinically called anhedonia).
-The hobbies, foods, or people that once brought you joy now feel flat and uninteresting.
+Loss of interest in things you used to enjoy β hobbies, food, the people who usually bring you joy now feel flat and far away.

 Feelings of hopelessness, worthlessness, or excessive guilt.
-You blame yourself for things that aren't your fault or feel like a complete failure at everything.
+You blame yourself for things that aren't your fault or feel like a complete failure.

-Intense irritability or restlessness.
-It's more than being "cranky"—it's feeling constantly on edge or easily angered over small things.
+Intense irritability or restlessness β not just being cranky but feeling constantly on edge, easily angered over small things.

 Profound fatigue that goes far beyond normal pregnancy exhaustion.
-It's a bone-deep weariness that sleep doesn't touch.
+A bone-deep weariness that sleep doesn't touch.

-Sleep disruption that's worse than typical third-trimester discomfort.
-You might lie awake for hours with racing thoughts, even when exhausted, or find it impossible to get out of bed.
+Sleep disruption worse than typical third-trimester discomfort β lying awake for hours with racing thoughts even when exhausted.

 Trouble concentrating, remembering, or making decisions.
-This feels like severe "pregnancy brain" that makes even simple tasks overwhelming.
+Severe "pregnancy brain" that makes even simple tasks feel overwhelming.

 Poor attachment to the baby.
-You might feel detached from the pregnancy or have persistent doubts about your ability to care for your baby.
+Feeling detached from the pregnancy, or persistent doubts about your ability to care for your baby.

 Thoughts of death, suicide, or harming yourself or the baby.
-These thoughts are terrifying but they're a symptom of the illness, not a reflection of who you are.
+These thoughts are terrifying β they are a symptom of the illness, not a reflection of who you are.

 If you're having thoughts of harming yourself or your baby, please seek immediate help.
-Call or text 988 for the Suicide & Crisis Lifeline.
+Call or text 988 for the Suicide and Crisis Lifeline.

 Why Now?
 The Perfect Storm of Late Pregnancy